dftbplus/dftbplus/README.rst

 Contributing
 ============

-Welcome in the DFTB+ developer community!
+New features, bug fixes, documentation, tutorial examples and code testing is welcome in the DFTB+ developer community!

-The project is `hosted on github <http://github.com/dftbplus/dftbplus>`_.
+The project is `hosted on github <http://github.com/dftbplus/>`_.
 Please check `CONTRIBUTING.rst <CONTRIBUTING.rst>`_ and the `DFTB+ developers guide <https://dftbplus-develguide.readthedocs.io/>`_ for guide lines.